Reference Guide beginner

 Theoretical yield is the output the recipe predicts based on input weights.
 Actual yield is what you weigh at the end of production after evaporation, trimming, and handling losses.
 The difference between these two numbers—tracked over many batches—is one of the most actionable data points in production management.

 A batch that consistently yields 4% less than theory may indicate an equipment calibration issue, a process deviation, or simply that your recipe's theoretical yield is incorrectly modeled.
 Either way, the trend is invisible without a record.
-When completing a batch in Formul.io, enter the actual yield in grams or kilograms.
-The system records both values and computes yield efficiency as a percentage, building a historical yield curve for each recipe.
+When you close out a batch, weigh and record actual yield in grams or kilograms next to the theoretical figure.
+Compute yield efficiency as a percentage (actual / theoretical × 100).
+Over time, the rolling average of yield efficiency per recipe is one of the most diagnostic numbers in your operation.

 Notes Worth Recording for Every Batch